buffermint/landing-blog/source/_about/about-us.blade.md

 title: "About Us"
 excerpt: "We turn your idea into reality."
 ---

-**We are BufferMint.** We Design, Build & Launch products for founders.
-We are a unique design and development studio and our sole focus is building amazing products for founders.
+**We are BufferMint.** We Design, Build & Launch SaaS products for founders.
+We are a unique design and development studio and our sole focus is building amazing SaaS products for founders.

 Say you have an amazing idea to improve how something is done right now.
 An idea that solves a real problem for a viable customer base.

-Founders get excited about their products and would love to take them from concept through to launch up themselves, but very few people have coding skills, experience in design, or time to do it.
+Founders get excited about their SaaS products and would love to take them from concept through to launch up themselves, but very few people have coding skills, experience in design, or time to do it.

 This is where we come in…